 However, the crypto wallet says that it did find one common link between the users that were hacked.

-“While some Phantom users were affected, in each case we have reviewed, we found that they had imported their seed phrases/private keys to or from a non-Phantom wallet.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“While some Phantom users were affected, in each case we have reviewed, we found that they had imported their seed phrases/private keys to or from a non-Phantom wallet.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action